Updated on 2024-11-18 GMT+08:00

 Figure 1 Generating a login command

-The login instruction generated here is a temporary login instruction with a validity period of 24 hours.
+The generated login command only has a validity period of 24 hours.
 If a long-term valid login command is required, see Obtaining a Long-Term Valid Login Command.

 3. Click Create Organization.
 In the displayed dialog box, enter phoenix as the organization name and click OK.
-(The organization name must be globally unique.
-If a message is displayed indicating that the organization already exists, enter another name.)
+(If a message is displayed indicating that the organization already exists, enter another name.)

 The organization name is the value of dockerOrg, which will be used for configuring and executing tasks later.